owlabout/blog/posts/vue/extending-vuejs-projects.md

   ModuleA,
 }
 ```
-Now we can go through our core project and make sure that, at any point where moduleA is imported, it will only be imported from our config.js.
+Now we can go through our core project and make sure that, at any point where module A is imported, it will only be imported from our config.js.
 In our case this would be directly in our App.vue.
-So let's throw out the import of the Module A component and import our config.js instead.
-Now we just register the component via our config.js.
+So let's throw out the import of the module A component and import our config.js instead and register the component via our config.js.

 ```js
 // script-tag of App.vue